-No one even wants to think of the prospect of an accident involving one of your school buses.
+No one even wants to think of the prospect of an accident involving a school bus.
 But in the event one does occur, it's easy to imagine an army of attorneys representing individual families aggressively pursuing compensation.

 That's why a number of school bus owners consider asset protection.
 Forming a company for each of your buses can not only protect your personal assets in the event of a lawsuit involving one of your buses, it can allow the rest of your fleet to keep operating.